Youth Water Council

 The 2024 Youth Water Council

-Our 2024 council features a group of 9 passionate high-school students living in the North Saskatchewan River watershed.
-Together, they are embarking on a journey of discovery over 5 months, through virtual learning sessions, weekend camps, and the creation of their own Innovative Project.
+The 2024 Youth Water Council features a group of 9 passionate high-school students living in the North Saskatchewan River watershed.
+Together, they embarked on a journey of discovery, through virtual learning sessions, weekend camps, and the creation of their own Innovative Project.

 Dr. Maricor Arlos presents to the Youth Water Council Expand Image